 Amid the criticism, University President Lee Bollinger has continuously asserted the need to listen to and engage with public discourse.
 A prominent First Amendment scholar, Bollinger has built his tenure on the basis of strengthening free speech at the University, even publishing an op-ed in response to President Trump this June, asserting that he supported his student critics.

 However, Jewish students at the University have expressed concerns for their safety because of anti-Semitism in the recent past.
-In November 2018, a Jewish professor’s office—which was subject to anti-Semetic vandalism in an incident in 2007—was again vandalized with swastikas and slurs.
+In November 2018, a Jewish professor’s office—which was subject to anti-Semitic vandalism in an incident in 2007—was again vandalized with swastikas and slurs.

-Last week, Columbia Students Supporting Israel sent a letter to President Lee Bollinger asking him to either cancel the event or disclose the prime minister’s views.
+Last week, Columbia Students Supporting Israel sent a letter to Bollinger asking him to either cancel the event or disclose the prime minister’s views.
 They also started a petition last week that garnered almost 3,500 signatures, with over 1,000 of those signatures coming in the last two days.